cmdr2/liteflow/README.md

 # liteflow

 A lightweight library for event and workflow-based programming in Python.
-Inspired by DOM events, and uses basic python datatypes for expressing the workflow concisely.
+Inspired by DOM events, and uses native python datatypes for expressing the workflow concisely.
 Yet another workflow library.

 ## Installation
 `pip install liteflow` (TBD)